doncandela/mgah/mgah.md

 In general one uses an HPC cluster to get more computational power (e.g. if doing simulations carry out bigger and/or more simulations) than might be otherwise possible, due to one or more of the following factors:

 - For code can only run on one computer but can use multiple cores, an HPC cluster typically will have computers with high core count (up to 128 cores per node on Unity).
-- For code that can use MPI to run on more than one networked computer, an HPC cluster can offer even larger core counts since by a cluster consists of many computers networked together.
+- For code that can use MPI to run on more than one networked computer, an HPC cluster can offer even larger core counts since a cluster consists of many computers networked together.
 - For code that can use a GPU to speed up computations, an HPC cluster may include higher-performance models of GPU than otherwise available.
 - For code that requires a lot of memory, HPC clusters are typically configured with considerable memory.
 - Even if none of the situations above is true, multiple jobs can be run simultaneously on an HPC cluster.